Top 10 Business Intelligence software

 2022.
 Google unifies its BI services under the Looker brand

-Google Cloud today announced that it is unifying all of its business intelligence products under the Looker brand.
-It brings together Looker, Data Studio, and core Google technologies like artificial intelligence (AI) and machine learning (ML).
-This combination, Google argues, will allow users to go beyond traditional dashboards - the kind Google Data Studio specializes in - and allow businesses to bring this data into more of their workflows and applications to make data-driven decisions.
-As part of this move, Google Data Studio will now become Looker Studio.
-Looker was a startup that Google acquired in 2020 for $2.6 billion.
-So, from now Google officially competes with Tableau, Microsoft Power BI and QlikView.
+Google Cloud has made an exciting announcement, revealing its decision to consolidate all of its business intelligence products under the unified brand of Looker.
+This consolidation brings together Looker, Data Studio, and core Google technologies such as artificial intelligence (AI) and machine learning (ML).
+Google emphasizes that this integration goes beyond traditional dashboards, which are the specialty of Google Data Studio, enabling businesses to incorporate data into various workflows and applications for informed decision-making.
+As a part of this transition, Google Data Studio will now be known as Looker Studio.
+Looker itself was a startup that Google acquired in 2020 for an impressive $2.6 billion.
+With this unified approach, Google officially enters the competitive landscape, challenging established players like Tableau, Microsoft Power BI, and QlikView.

 2022.
 Omni looks to take on Looker with its cloud-powered BI platform